hola-barnny/se-assignment-4-github-and-visual-studio-hola-barnny/README.md

 Introduction to GitHub:

 What is GitHub, and what are its primary functions and features?
 Explain how it supports collaborative software development.
+Github is an online site where we can write and store codes and it is also a site where we can collaborate with others and work on projects.
+Functions and features
+1. it helps to keep track of changes made to a project
+2. it

 Repositories on GitHub:
+Repositories are storage for my project.
+There is both public and private repositories, the private repo restricts my work but the public repositories can be viewed by others.

 What is a GitHub repository?
 Describe how to create a new repository and the essential elements that should be included in it.

 Version Control with Git:

 Explain the concept of version control in the context of Git.
 How does GitHub enhance version control for developers?